casanet/casanet-server/remote/README.md

 And also for port forwarding, the computer needs to use a static IP address in a local network.

 ### The solution:
-Tthe remote server is built to run on a cloud so the local casa-net server will connect to it via [ws](https://www.w3.org/TR/websockets/), and each user request will redirect to the local server.
+The remote server is built to run on a cloud so the local casa-net server will connect to it via [ws](https://www.w3.org/TR/websockets/), and each user request will redirect to the local server.

 The WS connection used only to redirect requests,